Research

 Gender Promotion Gaps in Knowledge Work: The Role of Task Assignment in Teams

 Using rich data on personnel records, work assignments, and performance in a financial institution, we uncover the mechanisms leading to promotion gaps in knowledge teamwork.
-There is a substantial promotion gap for women in early careers.
-Analysing over 10,000 investment projects, we find that assignments to project team leaderships (a “promotable” task) are crucial in explaining the gaps in promotions and affect long-term careers.
-We find causal evidence that male supervisors favour male bankers.
+We find a substantial promotion gap for women in early career stages.
+Analyzing over a decade of personnel and investment project data reveals that assignments to project team leaderships (a “promotable” task) are crucial in explaining the gaps in promotions and affect long-term careers.
+We find causal evidence that male supervisors favor male bankers, while women benefit from female supervisors.
 A survey among employees indicates that women perceive to be disadvantaged in the assignments of tasks, but they do not differ in aspirations and demand for these roles.

 (joint with Çağatay Bircan and Guido Friebel)